lsst-sitcom/sitcomtn-004/index.rst

 .. [#label3] The M2 requirement document LTS-146 :cite:`LTS-146` did not specify the functional form of the gravity component of the LUT.

-##########################
+###################################
-Actuator weight components
+Actuator internal weight components
-##########################
+###################################

-For M1M3 and M2, the actuators have to supply the forces that can support their own weights first.
-Additional forces are then used to support and shape the glass. *The LUTs therefore have actuator weight components.* These forces can be calculated analytically, although they might not be as straightforward as one might first expect.
+For M1M3 and M2, the actuators have to supply the forces that can support their own internal weights first.
+Additional forces are then used to support and shape the glass. *The LUTs therefore have actuator internal weight components.* These forces can be calculated analytically.
+As a result of its two internal pneumatic cylinders angled at 45 degrees, the effects of the internal weight of the M1M3 actuators are more complex than would be expected.

 The calculations for M1M3 actuators (both single-axis and dual-axis actuators) are given in Document-32192 :cite:`Document-32192`.
 Measurements were also performed for standalone M1M3 actuators on the test bench in Tucson :cite:`Document-34907`.
 The results were consistent with the analytical calculations within measurement errors.
-We therefore use the results from the calculations in the final actuator weight component of the M1M3 LUT.
+We therefore use the results from the calculations in the final actuator internal weight component of the M1M3 LUT.

-The M2 LUT actuator weight component was supplied by the M2 vendor Harris.
+The M2 LUT actuator internal weight component was supplied by the M2 vendor Harris.
 The Rubin team plans to recalculate these forces to crosscheck the Harris results.
+We will also measure these when the mirror is removed.
+But note that the measurements will include the effects of the load cell zero offsets.
+Therefore the measurements will be used as a crosscheck.
+For the M2 LUT actuator internal weight component we will use results based on the engineering model.

-*The M2 and the camera hexapods do not have actuator weight components in their LUTs* because the output of the hexapod LUTs are positions instead of forces.
+*The M2 and the camera hexapods do not have actuator internal weight components in their LUTs* because the output of the hexapod LUTs are positions instead of forces.

 #################
 Static components